cynmmarin/Bikesharing/README.md

 ## Overview of Analysis
 We will be using Tableau to manipulate data, in order to create a business proposal for a bike-sharing in Des Moines.
-The available document consists of rider’s data for the month of August in New York City.
+The available document consists of riders data for the month of August in New York City.
 For the purpose of our analysis, we will focus on making a distinction of subscribers vs non-subscribers, genders and focusing our attention on usage patterns.
 The results will allow us address investors and persuade them to invest in our project.

 ## Results
 The following results were found: